Ten Interesting Cars

 So close, yet so far.
 This innovative car (above, to the left) abruptly quit near the end of the ’67 race as it purred along in first place, shattering the dreams of owner Andy Granatelli and driver Parnelli Jones.
 The car was powered by a quiet gas-turbine engine originally designed for helicopters (550 horsepower at 6200 rpm, zero cylinders).
 Its average race speed was 166.075 mph.
 Indy officials soon clamped down on turbines.
 A.J.
 Foyt won the ’67 race.

-Several Indy cars sprouted aerodynamic wings in 1971; a year later these contraptions became essential for the entire field, delivering downforce in the corners, and thus, adhesion.
+Several Indy cars sprouted aerodynamic wings in 1971.
+A year later the wings became essential for the entire field, delivering downforce in the corners, and thus, adhesion.
 In ’72, Mark Donohue qualified his car at 191.408 mph and won the 500 averaging 162.962.
 (Photos above and at top of article.)

 The 2003 Marlboro Team Penske Panoz G Force/Toyota/Firestone